onatakca/synchain-absa-emotion/README.md

 > *Rui Fan, Shu Li, Tingting He, Yu Liu*
 > Proceedings of the 31st International Conference on Computational Linguistics (COLING 2025)

-If you utilize the original Syn-Chain logic, please cite:

 ```bibtex
 @inproceedings{fan2025aspect,
   author       = {Rui Fan and Shu Li and Tingting He and Yu Liu},